jackocnr/intl-tel-input/README.md

 **fixDropdownWidth**
 Type: `Boolean` Default: `false`
 Fix the dropdown width to the input width (rather than being as wide as the longest country name).

+**formatAsYouType**
+Type: `Boolean` Default: `true`
+Format the number as the user types.
+This will automatically be disabled if the user types their own formatting characters.
+Requires the `utilsScript` option.

 **formatOnDisplay**
 Type: `Boolean` Default: `true`